castroriba/hello-world-kotlin./README.md

 Libraries: java.io.File for file management.

+How to Use
+Clone this repository to your local machine.

+Open the project in IntelliJ IDEA.

+Ensure a file named inventory.txt exists in the root directory (the program will create a fresh one if it is missing).

+Run the InventoryItem.kt (or Main.kt) file.

 Future Improvements
 JSON Integration: Switch from plain text to JSON format for more structured data storage.

-Graphical Interface: Move the app from the console to a windowed GUI using TornadoFX or Compose for Desktop.
+Graphical Interface: Move the app from the console to a windowed GUI using Compose for Desktop.

 Input Validation: Add more robust "try-catch" blocks to prevent the user from entering letters where numbers are expected.